holonsoft/AutoPoco/README.md

 holonsoft ported this famous lib to newest version of dotnet

 # New in 4.1.2
-* small bugix for TimeSpan (underflow / overflow) calculation
+* small bugfix for TimeSpan (underflow / overflow) calculation

 # New in 4.1.1
 * support for typesafe settings via lambda chaining in USE